Beth Merfish, Ph.D.

 College of Human Sciences and Humanities

-Beth Matusoff Merfish is an assistant professor of art history at the University of Houston Clear Lake.
-She earned her master's degree and doctorate at the Institute of Fine Arts, New York University with specializations in Latin American and Modern Art and her bachelor's degree from Wellesley College.
+Beth Matusoff Merfish is an associate professor of art history at University of Houston-Clear Lake.
+She earned her master's degree and doctorate at the Institute of Fine Arts, New York University with specializations in Latin American and modern art and her bachelor's degree from Wellesley College.
 Her current book project considers the virulent pro-Fascist products of two men best known for their major roles in the populist Mexican Muralist Movement: the bureaucrat Jose Vasconcelos and the artist Dr. Atl.

 LLAS related classes: Mexican Art, 1500-Present